Real-World Scene Recovery for Scattering-Degraded Images Using Spatial and Frequency Priors: Related Work

 \section{Related Work}

 \textbf{Prior-based Methods.} Based on physical imaging models, numerous priors have been proposed to solve the ill-posed inverse problem.
-The most representative one is the widely recognized DCP~\cite{he2011}, assuming that in most non-sky regions, at least one color channel exhibits near-zero intensities, which allows the transmission to be estimated.
-Subsequently, CAP~\cite{zhu} assumes that pixel brightness and saturation vary significantly with haze concentration and further constructs a linear model for scene depth estimation.
+The most representative one is the widely recognized DCP~\cite{he2011single}, assuming that in most non-sky regions, at least one color channel exhibits near-zero intensities, which allows the transmission to be estimated.
+Subsequently, CAP~\cite{zhu2015a} assumes that pixel brightness and saturation vary significantly with haze concentration and further constructs a linear model for scene depth estimation.
 GCP~\cite{ju2019idgcp} modifies gamma correction as a preprocessing step based on the observation that inverted low-light images resemble hazy images.
 RLP~\cite{ju2021idrlp} exhibits a quasi-linear relationship between the average pixel intensities in hazy and corresponding haze-free regions.
 SLP~\cite{ling2023single} derives a linear relationship between the saturation component and the reciprocal of the brightness component.
+IHDCP~\cite{liu2026ihdcp} models scene transmission from the inverted haze density map via a pixel-wise gamma correction.
 Despite providing effective dehazing performance, the aforementioned priors are limited in other degradation scenarios, such as nighttime haze.
 To achieve nighttime dehazing, Zhang et al.~\cite{zhang2017fast} propose a new prior named MRP to estimate the varying ambient illumination, based on the observation that daytime haze-free image patches often have high-intensity pixels in each color channel.
-In addition, variation priors, such as UVRM~\cite{liu2023multi} and VNDHR~\cite{liu2025vndhr}, are specifically designed for nighttime haze removal to regularize the model.
+In addition, variation priors, such as UVRM~\cite{liu2023multi}, VNDHR~\cite{liu2025vndhr} and FOVM~\cite{liu2026fovm}, are specifically designed for nighttime haze removal to regularize the model.
 For underwater conditions, HLRP~\cite{zhuang2022underwater} introduces a variational Retinex model to enhance degraded images.
 These approaches achieve good results for their respective tasks; however, they fail to generalize to other degradation scenarios.
-To simultaneously overcome multiple challenging degradations, Liu et al.~\cite{liu2021rank,liu2023rank} propose a rank-one prior (ROP) based on an intensity projection strategy to tackle daytime haze, sandstorms, and underwater conditions.
+To simultaneously overcome multiple challenging degradations, GDCP~\cite{peng2018generalization} estimates scene transmission via the scene ambient light differential derived from depth-dependent color variation, enabling effective restoration of hazy, sandstorm, and underwater images.
+Subsequently, Liu et al.~\cite{liu2021rank,liu2023rank} propose a rank-one prior (ROP) based on an intensity projection strategy to tackle daytime haze, sandstorms, and underwater conditions.
 More recently, ALSP~\cite{he2025alsp} introduces the ambient light similarity metric and leverages the relationship between transmission and this metric for scene recovery.
-Nevertheless, their scene recovery performance in real-world scenarios remains limited, as they primarily consider single-domain degradations.
+Nevertheless, their scene recovery performance in real-world scenarios remains limited, as they primarily consider single-domain degradations that are insufficient to capture the complex and heterogeneous nature of scattering-induced degradations.
 In contrast, our SFP jointly exploits spatial and frequency priors for effective scene recovery under diverse degradations.